Carleton Policies Against Sexual Misconduct

 “I tried to get into a class three times but was always put on the waiting list.
 When I told the professor that I had to take the class in order to graduate, he told me he could make an exception to the class size limit if I went out for a drink with him.
 I really need to take this class, but now the professor scares me.
 I don’t know what to do.”

 This is an example of “unwelcome sexual advances” when “submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual’s employment or education.”
-If you are would like to report or file a complaint regarding an incident of sexual misconduct that involves faculty or staff, contact the College Consultant on Sexual Misconduct, Joanne Mullen.
+If you are would like to report or file a complaint regarding an incident of sexual misconduct that involves faculty or staff, contact the Sexual Misconduct Investigator, Mary Dunnewold.
 You may also contact your Class Deans for support.

 “Another student followed me around campus for weeks.
 Some of my friends said he pressed them for details about my schedule.
 He called me at two in the morning several nights in a row and wrote me notes commenting on how attractive he found me.
 Once, on the Goodhue bridge, he blocked my way and I could not get by him until someone else came along.
 Despite my refusals to join him for dinner and my repeated pleadings for him to leave me alone, he continues to pursue me.”